 At Douglas Orchard & Farm, our mission is to supply the community access to the freshest, naturally grown produce and local products.
 Our main focus is on sustainability, permaculture, diversity, renewable energy and recycling.
 Our standard practice is not to use synthetic chemical pesticides, herbicides, synthetic fertilizers, antibiotics or hormones.
 Remember, BUY LOCAL!

 Think Renovate, Restore and Expand!

-Future plans include adding two bathrooms to the store, installing a commercial kitchen, purchasing a propagation green house and hoop houses and collection of rain water.
+We are currently in the process of adding two bathrooms, installing a commercial kitchen, purchasing a propagation green house and hoop houses and collection of rain water.

 What does sustainable farming mean to you?
 To Nick Socrat, graduate from UMass Amherst, Stockbridge School of Agriculture,it means good healthy food.
 He believes in natural methods of farming.
 That means hand dug gardens, no weeding to keep the soil full of nutrients, companion planting, reusing and recycling.
 The pigs, chickens, ducks and bees help him work the land, soil and plants to bring you healthy fresh produce.

 Patty, Store Manager

 The Country Store

 Owning and running a country store has been a dream for this registered nurse.
 Her interest in farming and craft making is a perfect blend to supply the country store with local products along with some of her own creations.
 A sample of what will be sold at the store are fairy terrariums and gardens, beeswax products, homemade soap, farm logo t-shirts and of course the blueberries,eggs, meats, produce and our own honey.